arxiagate/arxiagate/README.md

 - 👀 I’m interested in game design and development
 - 🌱 I’m currently learning game dev
 - 💞️ I’m looking to collaborate on (purposely leaving this blank)
-- 📫 How to reach me: dm me on instagra @arxiagate
+- 📫 How to reach me: dm me on instagram @arxiagate

 <!---
 arxiagate/arxiagate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.